Job Retention Scheme

 There is nothing in the guidance to suggest that an employee cannot work for another employer, although this would remain subject to any restrictions in their employment contract or as may be agreed when placing them on furlough leave.

-Employees on furlough leave are able to do volunteer work and indeed a number of businesses are actively encouraging such activity.
+Employees on furlough leave are able to do volunteer work as long as it is for another employer or organisation and indeed a number of businesses are actively encouraging such activity.
+They can also undertake training, as long as in doing so they don’t provide services to, or generate revenue for your business or any linked or associated business.

 The government guidance also confirms that an employee can still carry out training whilst on furlough and where this is agreed in advance with their employer, but they must be paid the national minimum wage in respect of the training period, even if takes them above the 80% they would otherwise receive.